ulgltas/modali/README.md

 # modali
 Structural dynamics solver based on modal integration
 Adrien Crovato and Huseyin Guner
-ULiege, 2019
+ULiege, 2019-2020

 ## Description
-modali allows to compute the response of a structure subjected to an excitation based on its modal charasteristics.
+modali is a python code allowing to compute the response of a structure subjected to an excitation based on its modal charasteristics.
+modali v2 and up is compatible with python 3, while previous versions are compatible with python2.

 modali solves the following equation:
 **M_q** q_ddot + **C_q** q_dot + **K_q** q = f_q,